 The hitting mat, as the name suggests, is the surface that you hit your shots off of.
 Hitting mats should be easy on the joints and provide a realistic fairway feel.

-Landing turf protects your floors, gives your simulator a finished look, and can serve as a putting and walking surface too.
+Landing turf protects your floors between the hitting mat and the impact surface.
+It gives your simulator a finished look and can serve as a putting and walking surface too.

 Other less-essential components you may be dealing with when building your DIY golf simulator are: